-The Schmid College of Science and Technology, established in 2008, is the most recent addition to Chapman University offering degrees and programs designed for students who aspire to become tomorrow's scientists or health care providers or who intend to work in fields related to science and technology.
+The Schmid College of Science and Technology, established in 2008, is the most recent addition to Chapman University.
+The College offers degrees and programs designed for students who aspire to become tomorrow's scientists or health care providers or who intend to work in fields related to science and technology.